tfelix/w3shop/README.md

   support this use case)
 - **Access Restriction:** Access a shop only if you have a special membership NFT

+Discuss with us in our [Orbis Club Group](https://orbis.club/group/kjzl6cwe1jw148g91hce2elv8hiktmbs2bppox00qtenvu1k73jlqa7yxmle7e0) about your favorite (or even new ideas).

 ## Current Risks

 Not all components required could or are fully decentralized yet.
 Here is a list of which part of the code is currently